Skip to content

 Can I use my nib private health insurance to claim telehealth for GP appointments?

-nib members who are Australian residents cannot use their private health insurance to claim GP telehealth appointments.
+nib members who are Australian residents cannot use their private health insurance to claim GP telehealth consultations.
+However our partnership with hub.health means you access exclusive pricing for telehealth consultations with a wide network of medical doctors and nurse practitioners anywhere in the country.

-Members with overseas student cover and overseas workers with cover that includes out-patient GP services can access telehealth using the nib App and claim for 100% of the cost of telehealth consultations with our partner hub.health.
-Visit our dedicated GP telehealth page to learn more.
+Members with Overseas Student cover or Overseas Workers with cover that includes out-patient GP services, can access telehealth using the nib App and claim for the cost of hub.health telehealth consultations.3

 Find the telehealth service you need or get to know more about telehealth and your cover.